Click on a question from the list below to expand an answer for it. To return to Customer Support Service page please click here.

-We extended the MSI packages and added the possibility to specify the name of the IM server via the setup.ini configuration file.
+We extended the MSI packages and added the possibility to specify the name of the IM server via Setup.ini configuration file.
 You may also set other options via the configuration file that will be applied as "common" options in the software and cannot be changed by users.

-Download the Setup.ini file and modify its entry, or use Setup.ini Configuration Tool to build new settings file via graphic interface, then place the file into the same shared folder that contains the MSI package and deploy the software via the Computer Assign options.
+Download the Setup.ini file and modify its entry, or use IM Client Configuration Tool to build new settings file via graphic interface, then place the file into the same shared folder that contains the MSI package and deploy the software via the Computer Assign options.

-You can use setup.ini file on a regular installation of the client software.
+You can use the Setup.ini file on a regular installation of the client software.
 Put the file into the same directory where you place the MSI package to and start the Setup Wizard.

 You can prevent users from changing the settings and exiting the program.
-See the next topic regarding common options and setup.ini pre-configuration file.
+See the next topic regarding common options and Setup.ini configuration file.